MusicOnline/AK-Dataknights/README.md

 The [`check-data-update`](./.github/workflows/check-data-update.yml) workflow checks for updates in the master branch of Kengxxiao/ArknightsGameData.
 If there is an update, [`.game-data-sha`](./data/.game-data-sha) is updated in this repository.

+Any pushes to this repository will trigger the [`deploy-cfpages`](./.github/workflows/deploy-cfpages.yml) workflow to deploy the website to Cloudflare Pages.

-Any pushes to the main branch of this repository will trigger the [`deploy-ssg`](./.github/workflows/deploy-ssg.yml) workflow to deploy the website to GitHub Pages.
+Additionally, any pushes to the main branch of this repository will trigger the [`deploy-ghpages`](./.github/workflows/deploy-ghpages.yml) workflow to deploy the website to GitHub Pages.

 ## Special Thanks